 07 Jul Bore/Well Water

 Unlike municipal water which is subject to regular testing, very few regulations exist to govern private well and bore water supplies.
 The onus therefore falls on the owner to check the pH and conduct regular testing for microorganisms, pesticides and nitrates.
-Here is a brief discussion of the adverse health effects associated with the contaminants found in bore / well water.
-For more detail, refer to the book Healthy Home, Healthy Family.

 There are several concerns associated with obtaining your drinking water from a bore or well that warrant mentioning.